Clarkson

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Clarkson has 70 active public transport stops offering a mix of train and bus services.
-These stops are served by 20 different routes that facilitate 2,783 weekly passenger trips in total.
-Residents enjoy good transport accessibility with an average distance of 236 meters to the nearest stop.
+Clarkson has 70 operational public transport stops offering a mix of train and bus services.
+These are served by 20 different routes, facilitating 2,783 weekly passenger trips in total.
+Transport accessibility is deemed good, with residents located an average of 236 meters from the nearest stop.
+Predominantly residential, most Clarkson residents commute outward.
+Cars remain the primary mode of transport at 77%, while train usage stands at 15%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport